Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 When you and your child start at Pebbles Pre-school you will complete, with your child’s key person an ‘All about me’ booklet.
 The information you provide about your child helps the key person to identify your child’s specific areas of strength and those that need developing.

-If at this stage your child needs extra support your child's key person will work with you, your child and the SENCo to set up an IEP (Individual Educational Plan).
-Observations, assessments and evaluations will contribute to your child’s One Page Profile (OPP) and your child’s key person will oversee the next steps.
-We will work in partnership with you, reviewing the OPP and planning new ones together.
+If there becomes a point at which your child needs extra support your child's key person will work with you, your child and the SENCo to set up an OPP (One Page Profile).
+Observations, assessments and evaluations will contribute to your child’s One Page Profile (OPP) and your child’s key person will oversee the next steps, which is to produce a One Plan (OP) that addresses the individual needs of your child.
+This includes your input, as well as your child's key person and the child's, when appropriate.
+We will work in partnership with you, regularly reviewing the OP and planning new ones together.
 We will give you new ideas to use at home to support your child.

 How Pebbles works in partnership with parents/carers?